 The screenshot below shows the Registration Form with fields to enter a User Name, assign and confirm a password, enter the user’s first and last names and assign a role.
 Note: While Super Admins. can create other Super Admins., Org.
 Admins. can only create other Org.
 Admins. or App.
 Users.

 - Choose “Register” at the bottom of the Registration Form.

 The Manage Licenses screen provides product information (for example, if you need technical support).
 Specifically, users can find their Product Key info, the Database Name, when the license was Activated, and the Maximum number of Users, Domains, and PDFs allowed.
 Also indicated will be the license Status – Active or Inactive.

-The only option to change in this menu is how long you have before Clarity times out when idle.
+On this screen, change how long you have before Clarity times out when idle.
 Change the time limit, if needed, and then Save.
 Also, if you’re running Clarity on your own server, you’ll have the option to allow Clarity to scan local/ network folders.

 Task Schedule Configuration:

-On this screen, there are a number of options but for the basic user, we recommend leaving all of the default settings alone.
+On this screen, there are a number of options but for the basic user, we recommend keeping the default settings.
 That said, if you would like to delete Historical Data (or change how much is saved by Clarity), check the checkbox near the bottom of this screen labeled “Delete Historical Data.”

-When this checkbox is checked, then the “Keep Last” field becomes active and users can change the number of previous scans (Task Runs) that are kept.
+When this checkbox is checked, then the “Keep Last” field becomes active and you can change the number of previous scans (Task Runs) that are kept.
 (Note: A warning will be displayed stating that “Enabling this option may affect the application’s performance while delete operations are in progress.”)

 When Super Admins. sign into Clarity, they are immediately brought to the Change Database screen.
 If database(s) have already been created then choose the Database you want from the drop-down menu and then choose “Submit.”
 If you need to create a database, continue to the next section in this guide.